Loading…

 Planning tip

-When to go, Year-round, ideally the cooler months.
+Best Time to Visit, Year-round, ideally the cooler months.
 Check current exhibition schedules and opening days before visiting, since the museum's rotating shows sometimes close galleries for changeover.

 Getting there, In Clifton, central Karachi, a short drive from the city centre and the seafront, easily combined with Mazar-e-Quaid.